Itsdaodao/tp/docs/UserGuide.md

 ### Launching external communication modes : `launch`

-Launches an external application to communicate with the specified person via the specified mode.
+Launches a browser to communicate with the specified person via the specified mode.

+Scope: launching the browser with the correct link specified below.

 Format: `launch INDEX [-l (Telegram) | -g (GitHub)]`